» Command: plan

 Assigning Values to Root Module Variables.

 » Resource Targeting

--target option can be used to focus Terraform's attention on only a
+-target option to focus Terraform's attention on only a

 subset of resources.

 to specify the constraint.
-The resource address is interpreted as follows:
+Terraform interprets the resource address as follows:

 This targeting capability is provided for exceptional circumstances, such

 as recovering from mistakes or working around Terraform limitations.
 It

 -target for routine operations, since this can

 lead to undetected configuration drift and confusion about how the true state